ERF: Energy Research and Forecasting Model: Verification Validation

 As the simulation proceeds, the cold bubble descends due to negative buoyancy, hits the bottom surface, and spreads laterally.
-The Kelvin-Helmholtz shear instability results in the formation of vortices as the bubble propagates towards the right.
-Figure~\ref{fig:dc_comp_anel} shows the evolution of the perturbational potential temperature, $\theta_{d}^{\prime} = \theta_{d}$ - 300 K, at $t=$300, 600, 900 s with the compressible and anelastic modes.
-Additionally, the same comparison is drawn in Figure~\ref{fig:dc_comp_anel_ml} but with AMR enabled.
-For the AMR simulations, the first level of refinement provides the described grid resolution, while the base grid is twice as coarse; the tagging criterion for refinement is $\theta_{d} \leq 299$ K. For each simulation configuration (compressible and anelastic with and without AMR), the contours of perturbational potential temperature agree with those reported in \citet{Straka_1993}.
+Kelvin-Helmholtz shear instability results in the formation of vortices as the bubble propagates away from the starting position, towards the right in our symmetric domain.
+Figure~\ref{fig:dc_time_hist} shows the evolution of several bulk quantities of interest.
+Our reference solution (compressible mode, fine grid) shows temperature recovery as the initial cold bubble is deformed and diffused by the vortices.
+After 900~s, the minimum potential temperature is $290.5$~K along the surface near the front of the density current (Fig.~\ref{fig:dc_time_hist}(a)), which agrees with solutions in literature \citep{Skamarock_2012}.
+The outflow wind speed reaches a maximum at 300~s (38.3~m/s, Fig.~\ref{fig:dc_time_hist}(c)), which exceeds 30~m/s as described in \citet{Straka_1993}; between 390--600 s, the outflow wind speed ramps up to 35.2~m/s \citep[close to 36 m/s reported by][]{Straka_1993}.
+The front of the density current reaches a distance of 15.4~km \citep[Fig.~\ref{fig:dc_time_hist}(e), c.f.][]{Xue_2000_ARPS} with a speed of 15~m/s \citep[c.f.][]{Straka_1993}.

+The coarser grids and anelastic solutions all agree with the reference solution in terms of thermodynamics to within 0.3\% (Fig.~\ref{fig:dc_time_hist}(b)).
+For both simulation modes, the relative errors tend toward zero with increasing grid resolution.
+However, the transport of momenta reveal that while similar, the compressible and anelastic equation sets converge to distinct solutions (Fig.~\ref{fig:dc_comp_anel_ml}(a) and (c)), with differences that vary over time and the quantity of interest.
+These differences are within 5\% for maximum outflow velocity and within 4\% for front propagation speed (Fig.~\ref{fig:dc_time_hist}(d) and (f)) and may be attributed to the production of vorticity from baroclinicity, which differs for the two simulation modes \citep{Kurowski2014_AnelasticCompressibleSimulation}.
+Finally, we note that the solutions with AMR are indistinguishable from their corresponding fine-grid solution (Fig.~\ref{fig:dc_comp_anel_ml}), with the anelastic and compressible solutions seeing a computational speedup of 2.0x and 2.9x.